HONEY MAKES MONEY

 A Beehive project for Kamuli District Uganda supported by RC Lancaster

 Dr Tim Jenkinson and his wife Gillian, who have a long association with Kamuli through work with Rotary Doctorbank GB&I, have direct contact with the promoter, Kabbale Fredrick MSc, and have been able to monitor the scheme on their visits.
 They also have the support of the Uganda Development Services, a UK charity, which works in the same area.
-They have visited a site at Namakunyu in Butende district, about an hour’s drive, on a rough mud road, from Kamuli.
+UDS have carried out a progress report July 2013.
+Inspite of some difficulties with termite attack and other human theft they recommend continued support of this scheme which is helping disadvantaged children.
 They viewed units of 10 hives that have already been installed at Namukunyu Trading Centre and Nakabira primary school and met adult guardians who work alongside the orphaned childrent o learn apiculture.

 We are asking Rotary clubs, schools, charity groups and individuals to sponsor or part-sponsor a beehive in the sub-counties of Bugaya and Buyende in Kamuli District, Uganda at a cost of £500 per unit of 10 hives.
 This includes equipment, education, transport, marketing and general support.

 We are grateful to the Rotary Clubs and individuals who have donated to the project so far.
 We hope for continued support, and would ask that Rotary Clubs may include the project in their next years’ programme.

 Contact email@example.com for more details or to book a talk!